Don’t Take a Chance With Your Water

 - Filters on appliances: You can also choose to have one installed on just individual appliances.

 And the options just keep on coming.
 While water filtration systems are a branch of water softening, if you have extremely high levels of magnesium and calcium, you may want to look to one of these instead:

 - Salt-based water softener: These are typically great options for any home and situation, but keep in mind they do require some maintenance.

-- Descaling: Opposite of salt-based (often referred to as salt-free water softeners), these systems soften the water that comes into your home and remove the hardening minerals.
+- Descaling: Opposite of salt-based (often referred to as salt-free water softeners), these systems soften the water that comes into your home and removes the hardening minerals.